awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi.md

 ------

-Now that you have added the Amazon EBS CSI driver as an Amazon EKS add\-on, you can continue to [Deploy a sample application and verify that the CSI driver is working](ebs-sample-app.md)\.
+Now that you have added the Amazon EBS CSI driver as an Amazon EKS add\-on, you can continue to [Deploy a sample application](ebs-sample-app.md)\.
 That procedure includes setting up the storage class\.

-## Updating the Amazon EBS CSI driver as an Amazon EKS add\-on<a name="updating-ebs-csi-eks-add-on"></a>
+## Update the Amazon EBS CSI add\-on<a name="updating-ebs-csi-eks-add-on"></a>

 Amazon EKS doesn't automatically update Amazon EBS CSI for your cluster when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update Amazon EBS CSI on an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.